oceanwp/ocean-extra/readme.txt

 == Changelog ==

-= 2.4.3 - NOV 26 2024 =
+= 2.4.3 - NOV 27 2024 =
+- Added: Compatibility: WordPress: Bottom margin styles for wp.components.SelectControl is deprecated since version 6.7 and will be removed in version 7.0.
+- Added: Compatibility: WordPress: Bottom margin styles for wp.components.BaseControl is deprecated since version 6.7 and will be removed in version 7.0.
-- Updated: Page level settings - remove deprecated function as per the new wp 6.7 which will be removed in wp7 (10755)
+- Added: Compatibility: WordPress: Bottom margin styles for wp.components.TextControl is deprecated since version 6.7 and will be removed in version 7.0.
-- Updated: CUstomizer - fixed typo error with customizer control for 'Default'.
+- Fixed: Plugin installation error on some instances "Installation failed; Destination folder already exists.".
+- Fixed: Customizer: Site Preloader: Typo error for "Default Text".

 = 2.4.2 - OCT 29 2024 =
 - Updated: Freemius SDK: version 2.9.0